-Michelle Bauer Carpenter is an Assistant Professor of Digital Design and Area Head of the College of Arts & Media at the University of Colorado Denver.
-Carpenter has produced, directed and edited award winning experimental and documentary pieces.
+Michelle Bauer Carpenter is an Assistant Professor of Digital Design in the College of Arts & Media at the University of Colorado Denver.
+Carpenter has produced, directed and edited award-winning experimental and documentary pieces.
 Her video pieces have screened in numerous international and national film festivals and art galleries.

 “I can no longer think what I want to think.

 My thoughts have been replaced by moving images.”

 Art provides valuable contributions to the discourse on political and social issues of our day and transforms the way people confront issues.
 Utilizing the medium of video and installation, I address personal memories and the construction of romantic and social myth.

 In my artwork I have sought to relate the complexity of emotion.
 Utilizing personal narrative, irony and gathered experiences, my work discusses the manifestation of violence, social constraints, and personal loss.
 Combining techniques of montage and collage I combine original footage with found footage and dialog.
 Metaphor and connoted meanings are the basis for my image selection and fuel the content of my work.